shandysawyer/t-sql-logger/docs/api.md

 This procedure will log an entry into the LOGGER_LOGS table when the logger_level is set to "PERMANENT" in the logger_prefs table.
 These logs are permanent and will not be deleted when executing purge or purge_all procedures.

 ### LOG_TRAN_DEBUG
 This procedure is meant to be used in conjunction with transactions.
 The procedure will return data which is then mean to be inserted into a table variable of type logger.logger_tab_tran.
-To complete the process, logger.log_tran_finalize must be called otherwise the data will be lost.
+To complete the process, logger.log_tran_flush must be called otherwise the data will be lost.
 This will only log when the logger_level is set to "DEBUG" in the logger_prefs table.

 ### LOG_TRAN_INFORMATION
 This procedure is meant to be used in conjunction with transactions.
 The procedure will return data which is then mean to be inserted into a table variable of type logger.logger_tab_tran.
-To complete the process, logger.log_tran_finalize must be called otherwise the data will be lost.
+To complete the process, logger.log_tran_flush must be called otherwise the data will be lost.
 This will only log when the logger_level is set to "INFORMATION" in the logger_prefs table.

 ### LOG_TRAN_WARNING
 This procedure is meant to be used in conjunction with transactions.
 The procedure will return data which is then mean to be inserted into a table variable of type logger.logger_tab_tran.
-To complete the process, logger.log_tran_finalize must be called otherwise the data will be lost.
+To complete the process, logger.log_tran_flush must be called otherwise the data will be lost.
 This will only log when the logger_level is set to "WARNING" in the logger_prefs table.

 ### LOG_TRAN_ERROR
 This procedure is meant to be used in conjunction with transactions.
 The procedure will return data which is then mean to be inserted into a table variable of type logger.logger_tab_tran.
-To complete the process, logger.log_tran_finalize must be called otherwise the data will be lost.
+To complete the process, logger.log_tran_flush must be called otherwise the data will be lost.
 This will only log when the logger_level is set to "ERROR" in the logger_prefs table.
 This procedure should only be used inside a catch block.

-### LOG_TRAN_FINALIZE
+### LOG_TRAN_FLUSH
-This procedure is called to push data from the table type logger.logger_tab_tran that is collecting data during a transaction into the logger_logs table.
+This procedure is called to flush the data from the table variable of type logger.logger_tab_tran that is collecting data during a transaction into the logger_logs table.
 See Best Practices for reference on usage.

 ### PURGE
-Purges all non-permanent entries older than X days for a given logger level and above
+Deletes all non-permanent entries older than X days for a given logger level and above in the logger_logs table

 #### Syntax
 ```sql